spmallette/java-dse-driver/manual/graph/README.md

 #### A word on Properties

 The vertex properties exposed by the driver (_VertexProperty_) respect the same behaviour as in Apache TinkerPop.
-First, A _VertexProperty_ is a property, with a simple value.
+First, a _VertexProperty_ is a property, with a simple value.
 But in addition to that, a _VertexProperty_ can be the parent of a sublist of _Property_.
 If that's the case, the sub properties of _VertexProperty_ are called _meta-properties_.